U.S. flag

 Differential Diagnosis

-• Vogt-Koyanagi-Harada disease: Usually affects the skin, eyes, ear, and nervous system.
+• Vogt-Koyanagi-Harada disease: An autoimmune condition affecting the skin, eyes, inner ear, and central nervous system, often presenting with uveitis, vitiligo, and hearing loss.

 Prognosis